lxb007981/DSP_Mod/InstantDelivery/README.md

 Instantly delivery items from `Remote Supply` interstellar stations to `Remote Demand` interstellar stations.

-Basically the stations work as usual (find matching pairs, decide the amount to be sent), however now it requires no vessels and the cargo is delivered instantly.
-You can think of it as a station equipped with a vessel with infinite speed.
-Note it still consumes power and warpers, so it won't deliver cargos unless the related research has been unlocked, and the power/warper supply is satisfied.
+Basically the stations work as usual (find matching pairs, find an available vessel, decide the amount to be sent), however now the cargo is delivered instantly.
+You can think of it as equipping vessel with infinite speed.
+Note it still consumes power and warpers, and requires at least one vessel to deliver, so it won't deliver cargos unless the related research has been unlocked, and the power/warper/vessel condition is satisfied.
 The station is also constrolled by options like Min Load of Vessels, and Transport Range of Vessels.
-Just as in the original game.
+Just as in the unmodded game.

-- No vessels required
+- **Behavior Changed!** Requires at least one vessel at the station.
 - Supports Orbital Collectors
 - Consumes power and warpers